Shatranj

 “I always wanted to break records.
 Every time I came close and didn’t win, I tried to learn from what happened and come back stronger.”Nodirbek Abdusattorov, in an interview after entering the FIDE top 5 in 2024

 In 2026, he has broken something harder to quantify than a record: a three-year pattern of almost-wins.
+For context on the top-10 chess players in the world in 2026, see Shatranj Live’s rankings coverage.

 2026: The 30-Day Run